 - Exactly How to do it

-- And I am going to be right there with you as you walk through the process
+- And I am going to be right there with you as you walk through the sleep training process

 Experiencing “sleep setbacks” during the process is very common, but can often be discouraging to a parent.
 There are so many changes going on, especially during that first year, which makes it seem like there is always something to deal with.